Everything we know about Jordan Peele’s future projects

 He’s done it again!
-Unless you’re a film festival nut, Us is pretty undeniably the best film of the year so far – and it feels like only yesterday Jordan Peele released his breakthrough feature debut Get Out in March.
+Unless you’re a film festival nut, Us is pretty undeniably the best film of the year so far – and it feels like only yesterday Jordan Peele released his breakthrough debut feature Get Out in March.
 Not only does the film rule just as hard as his first exercise in social terror, its box office performance has been absolutely stunning.

 Peele took home an Academy Award for Best Original Screenplay in 2018, and we’ve got our fingers crossed that Us receives the same level of recognition, if not more.
-He also got some buzz this year with his collaboration with the Best Picture nominee and Oscar-winner BlackKklansman, for which Spike Lee received the award for Best Adapted Screenplay.
+He also got some buzz this year from his collaboration with the Best Picture nominee and Oscar-winner BlackKklansman, for which Spike Lee received the award for Best Adapted Screenplay.

 Before the film was released, we reported Us had one of the most intriguing casts and mysterious posters for an upcoming film.
 In fact, Us was our most anticipated horror movie of last year.
 The movie is just as chilling and thought-provoking as Peele’s debut.